La Grande Vitesse: History

 The sculpture was the first public art work funded by the Art in Public Places program of the National Endowment for the Arts (NEA).
 Fabricated in Tours, France and assembled on the plaza, the steel sculpture is 43 feet tall, 54 feet long, and 30 feet wide, and weighs 42 tons.
 It is painted in Calder's signature bright red.
-The title is French for “the great swiftness”, which can also be translated as "grand rapids".
+The title is French for “the great swiftness" which is synonymous with and ultimately translated as "The Grand Rapids".

-Calder’s design for La Grande Vitesse was consistent with other monumental sculptures he was commissioned to create during this period in his career.
+Calder's design for La Grande Vitesse was consistent with other monumental sculptures he was commissioned to create during this period in his career.
 He dubbed these works "stabiles", in contrast to his mobiles.
-The sculpture is a popular gathering place for residents and tourists alike, and it is the centerpiece of the city’s annual Festival of the Arts, first held a year after its installation.
+The sculpture is a popular gathering place for residents and tourists alike, and it was the centerpiece of the city's annual Festival of the Arts, first held a year after its installation.

 A panel of local officials and nationally recognized art experts selected Calder for the commission in 1967.
 After Calder was chosen and residents learned of his plans, a controversy ensued.
-Opponents wrote letters to the editor and created songs and cartoons deriding the sculpture, and advocates used the mayor’s bully pulpit and public service television to call attention to Calder’s credentials and vision.
+Opponents wrote letters to the editor and created songs and cartoons deriding the sculpture, and advocates used the mayor's bully pulpit and public service television to call attention to Calder's credentials and vision.
 La Grande Vitesse was formally dedicated on June 14, 1969, and has since become a popular civic symbol.